 Tableau Prep Conductor enables you to leverage the scheduling and tracking functionality available in Tableau Server to run your flows automatically to update the flow output.
-Tableau Prep Conductor is part of the Tableau Data Management Add-on introduced in Tableau Server version 2019.1 and must be enabled to schedule your flows to run.
+Tableau Prep Conductor is part of Tableau Data Management introduced in Tableau Server version 2019.1 and must be enabled to schedule your flows to run.

 For more information about the Tableau Prep Conductor process on Tableau Server, see Tableau Prep Conductor

-Note: Starting in version 2020.4, the Data Management Add-on is only required if you plan to run flows on a schedule.
-You no longer need the Data Management Add-on to publish flows and manually run them on the web, and as a Creator, create and edit flows directly on your server .
+Note: Starting in version 2020.4, the Data Management is only required if you plan to run flows on a schedule.
+You no longer need the Data Management to publish flows and manually run them on the web, and as a Creator, create and edit flows directly on your server .

 Flows created in Tableau Prep Builder must be published to Tableau Server before they can be scheduled to run.